INTEGRATED EA 2016, London

 This year we are delighted to have commissioned some guest blogs from friends of IEA to stimulate conversation in the lead up to the conference.
 Here are our most recent:

-- NEW: A farewell to MODAF by Ian Bailey
+- A farewell to MODAF by Ian Bailey

-- NEW: There’s method in your madness by Ian Bailey
+- There’s method in your madness by Ian Bailey

 - The first enterprise architects? by Sally Bean